Adaptive Window Selection for Financial Risk Forecasting: Methodology

-Smaller windows incorporate most recent observations and are more likely to reflect the current distribution $\mathbb{P}_t$.
-Therefore, comparing each candidate window $k$ against all smaller windows provides a useful mechanism for detecting distributional changes over time.
-Our objective is to determine the largest admissible window $\hat k_t=\max\{k\in[t-1]:T_k=0\}$ and further set $\hat{\bm \theta}_{t}=\hat{\bm \theta}_{t,\hat k_t}$.
+Shorter windows incorporate most recent observations and are more likely to reflect the current distribution $\mathbb{P}_t$.
+Therefore, comparing each candidate window $k$ against all shorter windows provides a useful mechanism for detecting distributional changes over time.
+Our objective is to determine the largest admissible window $\hat k_t=\max\{k\in[t-1]:T_k=0\}$ and set $\hat{\bm \theta}_{t}=\hat{\bm \theta}_{t,\hat k_t}$.